DAMA/LIBRA and dark matter: decisive tension or contrived cancellation: How generic is the tension?

 As in the binned case, the best-fit points to the combined data tend to be pathological, preferring a signal with a positive modulation amplitude for Na, and negative for I. In other words, while recoils off sodium peak in the summer, nuclear recoils on iodine would need to peak in winter, or vice-versa.
 Fig.~\ref{fig:bestfits} shows the resulting signals in all three experiments in the case of the 10-parameter fit.
 The NR signal that leads to these results is in Fig.~\ref{fig:NRbestfit}.

 It is worth noting that this solution implies that the individual modulation amplitudes $A_1^T$ in both sodium and iodine must be much larger than the actually observed modulation amplitude $A_1 = \sum_T A_1^T$.
 However, the positivity of the time-dependent event rate in Eq.~\eqref{eq:parametrisation} implies that the average rate $A^T_0$ in each target must satisfy $A^T_0 \gtrsim |A^T_1|$.
 If $A_1^T$ has opposite sign for sodium and iodine, it follows that the total rate $A_0$ must be much larger than the observed modulation amplitude $|A_1|$.
-The total rate, on the other hand, can be constrained using independent measurements, such as the one presented by COSINE-100 in Ref.~\cite{COSINE-100:2021xqn}.
-While our goal here is to remain as agnostic as possible about the total rates, this self-consistency requirement would place these scenarios under further strain.
+As discussed above, the total rate can be constrained using independent measurements from COSINE-100~\cite{COSINE-100:2021xqn}.
+This self-consistency requirement would place these scenarios under further strain.